iWinston/typeorm-plus/docs/decorator-reference.md

 This decorator allows you to create a database unique constraint for a specific column or columns.
 This decorator can be applied only to an entity itself.
+You must specify the entity field names (not database column names) as arguments.

 Examples: